integreat-io/integreat/README.md

 and so on.

 ### Qualifiers
-When a service returns data for several datatypes, Integreat needs a way to recognize which datatype to use for each item in the data.
-For some services, the different datatypes may be find on different paths in the data, so specifying different paths on each mapping is sufficient.
+When a service returns data for several schemas, Integreat needs a way to recognize which schema to use for each item in the data.
+For some services, the different schemas may be find on different paths in the data, so specifying different paths on each mapping is sufficient.
 But when all items are returned in one array, for instance, you need to specify qualifiers for the mappings.